input-output-hk/Alonzo-testnet/README.md

 Exercise 7
 (Model Solution)

+## Feedback

+We welcome feedback on any issues you have encountered:

+- Via the Discord channels for general questions or discussion.

+- Via the issue tracker at [https://github.com/input-output-hk/cardano-node/issues](https://github.com/input-output-hk/cardano-node/issues) for any bugs in the node etc.  Please tag them as Alonzo-related.

+- Via the issue tracker at [https://github.com/input-output-hk/Alonzo-testnet/issues](https://github.com/input-output-hk/Alonzo-testnet/issues) for any issues with the exercises.

 ## Disclaimer for Alonzo Blue/White

 Note that to ensure a good user experience we will be rolling the Alonzo testnets out in phases.
 At this point in time, we are restricting access to a few invited users.
 If you are not one of those users, please bear with us until we are ready to open up for general access.